dataleonlabs/yap-python/README.md

-# yap-python
+# YAP Python Library
-Python library for the Stripe API.
+Python library for the YAP API.